irisxue/FutureMakers/README.md

 Can you give a real-world example of a biased machine learning model, and share your ideas on how you make this model more fair, inclusive, and equitable?
 Please reflect on why you selected this specific biased model.
 I’ve heard that police sometimes use machine learning models to determine the probability that a person will commit a crime.
 This is biased mostly because of skin color, but also other factors such as neighborhood.
 I actually don’t think this is a good idea because every individual is different, and a machine learning model should not be used to evaluate a person.
 However, an idea to make this model more fair, inclusive, and equitable is to not use facial, skin color, and address information, and to only use information based on previous actions or crimes.

+*Day 11*
+Succinctly list the differences between a Convolutional Neural Network and a Fully Connected Neural Network.
+Discuss layers and their role, and applications of each of the two types of architectures.

+Convolutional Neural Network: A convolutional neural network is more specialized and efficient.
+Only some of the nearby neurons are made and the same set of weights is used for every neuron.
+It's typically used for image data with local features.
+Compared to fully connected neural networks, it uses less memory and computations.

+Fully Connected Neural Network: In a fully connected neural network, each neuron has a weight and is connected to all neurons in the previous layer.
+It takes up a lot of memory and computational time, but because it is fully connected, no assumptions about the features of the data are made.
+It is also used for images, when convolutional neural networks do not work well.